 The third testlet contains two task-based simulations.
 Testlets #4 and #5 contain three TBSs each.
 Of the total of eight TBSs, seven are operational, and one is a pretest item.

-As far as the item weighting is concerned, the Multiple-choice questions account for 50% of the total possible score and the Task-based simulations for the remaining 50%.
+As far as the item weighting is concerned, the multiple-choice questions account for 50% of the total possible score and the task-based simulations for the remaining 50%.

 Regulation (REG)